ibrahimpg/REST-EZ/README.md

 2. Sent in Authorization header as "Bearer <**token**>"
 3. Both bio and display must be sent to the update route.

-If you're wondering why username and
+If you're wondering why it isn't necessary to send the username in the update/delete routes, it's because the JWT middleware is able to unpack them from the token that is received.

 ---